semrush/intergalactic/website/docs/style/color/color.md

 30 and more colors are for the complex cases where you need a large number of colors that will be substituted into the chart by the system.

-> You can also see an additional color palette in [Figma](https://www.figma.com/file/g2aAIv3jlvrgp26ZRGljkxpP/02-CHARTS?node-id=0%3A1).
+> You can also see an additional color palette in the Figma library (soon there will be a link).

 @page color-code